ELES-safe-autonomy/efficient-transformer-optimization/README.md

 output = numerator / denominator
 ```

-This involves:
-1. Computing exponentials
-2. Summing across all elements (global aggregation)
-3. Normalizing
-4. Performing matrix multiplication

-The paper shows that this can be **reordered algebraically** as:

-This replaces the standard implementation:

-output = torch.softmax(x, dim=-1) @ V

-Experimental Results
+### Experimental Results

 Method	Latency (s)
 Standard Softmax	0.000113
 Fused Softmax	0.000164

-The fused implementation was approximately 1.45× slower than the standard PyTorch Softmax on CPU.
+The fused implementation is approximately 1.45× slower than the standard PyTorch Softmax on CPU.

-Analysis & Key Insight
+### Analysis & Key Insight

-Although the fused formulation is mathematically equivalent, it did not yield a performance improvement in this environment.
-This outcome is consistent with the paper’s emphasis on hardware-aware optimization.
+Although the fused formulation is mathematically equivalent, it does not yield a performance improvement in this environment.
+This aligns with the paper’s emphasis on hardware-aware optimization.

-The proposed method relies on:
+The proposed method assumes:

-Parallel execution of matrix multiplication and normalization
+parallel execution of matrix multiplication and normalization
-Dedicated hardware units for linear and non-linear operations
+separate hardware units for linear and non-linear operations

-In contrast, our implementation runs on a standard CPU where:
+In contrast, our CPU-based implementation:

-All operations are executed sequentially
+executes all operations sequentially
-PyTorch’s Softmax is already highly optimized at the kernel level
+relies on highly optimized PyTorch kernels for Softmax
-Additional intermediate computations introduce overhead
+introduces additional intermediate computations (exp, sum, division)

-As a result, the latency-hiding benefit of operation fusion is not realized in a software-only setting.
+As a result, the latency-hiding advantage of operation fusion is not realized in this setting.

-Takeaway
+### Takeaway

-This experiment highlights an important systems-level insight:

-Efficient deep learning is not only about modifying models, but also about aligning computation with hardware capabilities.
+Efficient deep learning is not only about modifying models, but about aligning computation with hardware capabilities.

+Model compression (quantization, pruning) changes the model
+Operation fusion changes the execution of computation

-Operation fusion can provide significant speedups (15–20% as reported in the paper) when supported by appropriate hardware architecture, but may not translate directly to performance gains in general-purpose CPU environments.
+While operation fusion can achieve 15–20% latency reduction on specialized hardware (as reported in the paper), it does not directly translate to speedups on general-purpose CPU systems.

+---

 ## Future Work

-- Structured pruning with architecture-aware model reconstruction
+Structured pruning with architecture-aware model reconstruction
-- Quantization-aware training (QAT)
+Quantization-aware training (QAT)
-- Mixed-precision inference (FP16 / INT8 hybrid)
+Mixed-precision inference (FP16 / INT8 hybrid)
-- Benchmarking on GPU / specialized accelerators
+Benchmarking on GPU / specialized accelerators
-- Exploring Mixture-of-Experts (MoE) efficiency tradeoffs
+Exploring Mixture-of-Experts (MoE) efficiency tradeoffs

 ---